How to Embed a PowerPoint in Another PowerPoint Presentation

 If your ultimate goal is to share your work over the internet, the best way to insert one presentation into another while still preserving all functionality and scalability is to convert both presentations to combined Flash/HTML5 format with iSpring.
 The advantages of this approach are:

-Most importantly, the embedded Flash file will only occupy the selected area on a slide, instead of covering up the entire space.
-(Although it is possible, if that’s what you want.)
+Most importantly, the embedded iSpring presentation will only occupy the selected area on a slide, instead of covering up the entire space.
+(Although that is possible as well, if it’s what you prefer.)

 The embedded presentation will blend into the project and will start automatically, whenever you want it to.
-Besides, having a PowerPoint presentation in Flash format can turn useful in many other ways: Flash movies can be easily distributed over the web, embedded onto your web site page or blog, uploaded as an E-learning course to any Learning Management System (LMS). [iSpring Pro] converts PPTs into Flash with the highest accuracy keeping all the animations, hyperlinks, slide transitions, vector images intact.
+Besides, having a PowerPoint presentation in Flash/HTML5 format can be useful in many other ways: It can be easily distributed over the web, embedded onto your web site or blog, or even uploaded as an E-learning course to any Learning Management System (LMS). iSpring converts PPTs into Flash/HTML5 with the highest accuracy, keeping all the animations, hyperlinks, slide transitions, and vector images intact.

 Embedding a PowerPoint file with iSpring will take you just 2 simple steps.
 They are:

 Convert the presentation you want to embed into another presentation to an HTML5 format with iSpring.
 Here are the steps with some tips:

 - Download and install the trial version of iSpring Converter Pro.

 - Copy the path (Ctrl+C) in the Local folder field on the General tab of the Web Publishing window.

 - Use the Mobile (HTML5) option so it will work on all platforms including mobile devices.